Oregon Civil Defense Force: Modern times

 The Oregon National Guard Reserve was formed in 1961, and was renamed the Oregon State Defense Force (ORSDF) in 1989.
 In 1996, the ORSDF was activated to assist in recovery operations after severe snowstorms struck Oregon.
 In 2002, the Oregon State Defense Force was reorganized to better parallel their National Guard counterparts.
 In April 2015, the Oregon Defense Force was placed under temporary suspension.
 Spokesmen from the Oregon National Guard promised that the ORSDF would be returning.
 The ORSDF was reactivated under its current name, the Oregon Civil Defense Force, in December 2019.

 Staff Sgt.
 (ORSDF) Pedro Toledo (right), with the Oregon State Defense Force, helps a child try on body armor soldiers typically wear for training and deployments.

 Membership

 Membership in the Oregon State Defense Force is open to able-bodied residents of the state between the ages of 18 and 45.
 State employees of the Oregon Military Department who are not otherwise members of the Oregon National Guard may be required to join the Oregon State Defense Force as a condition of employment.

 Duties

 By statute the Oregon State Defense Force is an internal security force for the Oregon State National Guard and can be called upon by the Governor of Oregon to serve under many capacities.
-These capacities include, but are not limited to: